Tired of hanging around the BBQ for ribs to cook? How about making them in the slow cooker? It’s so easy and they are fall off the bone good

-What better way to cook then using my favorite kitchen appliance and one of my favorite things to BBQ for our favorite football food.
+What better way to cook than using my favorite kitchen appliance and one of my favorite things to BBQ for our favorite football food.

 Not anymore!
-I put them sideways in my oblong crock pot and now I don’t have to worry about them.
+I put them sideways in my oblong crockpot and now I don’t have to worry about them.
 They fit perfectly.
-Make sure the meat side is facing the sides of the crock pot.
-I use the Sams Baby Back Ribs that come prepackaged.
+Make sure the meat side is facing the sides of the crockpot.
+I use Sams Baby Back Ribs that come prepackaged.
 Just let them cook on low for about 8 hours and they are almost done.

-After 8 hours of cooking, I will lay them on a broiler pan covered in foil and put them under the broiler for a bit to crisp up the meat a bit.
-I prefer dry ribs, so I don’t add anything else on my portion.
-Hubby loves wet ribs, so, I will brush on his favorite BBQ sauce before putting under the broiler.
+After 8 hours of cooking, I will lay them on a broiler pan or cookie sheet covered in foil (for easy clean up) and put them under the broiler for a bit to crisp up the meat a bit.
+I prefer dry ribs, so I don’t add anything else to my portion.
+But, hubby loves wet ribs, so, I will brush on his favorite BBQ sauce before putting it under the broiler.